ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 7 | 234 | 0.18
 8 | 273 | 0.18

+---

-**Test 2**
+**CASE STUDY 2**

+**Setup and Procedure**

 The tests were made setting up one backend with 8 containers and up to 273 servers.
-The tests were performed otherwise the same way as during the ‘Test 1’ but now the number of clients (connections) was the changing variable.
+The tests were performed otherwise the same way as during the ‘CASE STUDY 1’ but now the number of clients (connections) was the changing variable.
 All the clients are trying to connect to the same port at the beginning of the tests.
 Once a client gets connected it moves to the next port and so on.

+**Analysis**

 Yet again the rate in which the connections were established was very good until certain limit of simultaneous connections.
 Probably with better computer this test would have had better results but I had no change of finding that out.
-The chart looks pretty similar to that of the ‘Test 1’.
+The chart looks pretty similar to that of the ‘CASE STUDY 1’.

 At the beginning (with small number of clients) adding more simultaneous connections (clients) increases the performance. i.e. decreases the time it takes a client to try and connect to a server (port), do what needs to be done and terminate the connection.
 To a point it is useful to add more connections but adding too many connections in turn slows the servers down considerably.

+This shows that the backend can also be used with many simultaneous connections to a server/port.
+This also shows the best number of connections is not one connection but more like four or more.

+**Terms**

-The ‘seconds per connection’ term means it took that much time for one client to connect to a server, get the html page and terminate the connection or just try to connect and terminate the connection if the client had no success when handshaking.
+The ‘seconds per connection’ term means it took that much time for one client to connect to a server, get the HTML page and terminate the connection or just try to connect and terminate the connection if the client had no success when handshaking.
 Only one connection can connect (bind) to one port at the same time and all the clients are trying to connect to the same ports at least at the beginning of the test runs.

+**Results**

 Chart 2.
 Summary of test runs of the TryTLS backend with multiple clients.
 ![test1_chart](pictures/test2_chart.png)